janschill/cern-solid-code-investigation/report/setting-up-pod.md

 # Setting up a Solid pod

-The goal by the end of this tutorial is a working multiuser Solid pod behind an NGiNX reverse proxy.
+The goal by the end of this tutorial is a working multiuser Solid pod behind an Nginx reverse proxy.
 The current available implementation of a Solid pod is the open source [Node Solid Server (NSS)](https://github.com/solid/node-solid-server).

 This write-down mostly follows [this tutorial](https://solidproject.org/for-developers/pod-server) from the official Solid website, the documentation in the [repository](https://github.com/solid/node-solid-server) of the NSS and other sources from the web, which shall be referenced as used.

 ## Web server

 Before installing the NSS, a physical web server, preferably running a Linux distribution is needed.
 A domain should be configured to point to this web server.
 This can be done at the DNS hosting and domain name registration service that holds the domain.
-The domain that will be used in this tutorial is janschill.de and is configured at Hetzner Online.
+The domain that will be used in this tutorial is `janschill.de` and is configured at Hetzner Online.

 ## Digital wildcard certificate

 NSS uses instead of a subdirectory approach a subdomain one to create the space for an isolated user pod.
-This means a new user registers and gets as his/her pod location at the address https://username.janschill.de and not https://janschill.de/username.
+This means a new user registers and gets his/her pod location at the address https://username.janschill.de and not https://janschill.de/username.
 This is a design decision and there has been some [discussion](https://github.com/solid/node-solid-server/issues/1349) about moving or allowing the setting of the latter.
 There are benefits and drawbacks to these approaches that shall not be discussed in this context.
-One drawback needs to be addressed – as it is essential for this setup.
+One drawback of this needs to be addressed – as it is essential for this setup.
 It is the need for [wildcard certificates](https://en.wikipedia.org/wiki/Wildcard_certificate).
 This is only a drawback, if a developer has not heard about this concept or has never set up digital certificates in general, as the process is quite straightforward.
 In short a wildcard certificate allows a certificate to be used with multiple subdomains and is created with `certbot`, a program offered by Let's Encrypt, as follows:

 ```bash